 However, it would help if you still tracked ROI.
 This is different from calculating or measuring because you need some investment to start with, and social media has zero investment amount.
-For more social media marketing help into this tracking, you need to identify and then attach a monetary amount to your social media goals and see what you get from them.
+For more social media marketing help in this tracking, you need to identify and then attach a monetary amount to your social media goals and see what you get from them.

 Difficult?
 Not really.
 Possible?
 Definitely.

 What Do You Want to Achieve from Social Media ROI?